Removal of an Ignition Interlock and Full License Restoration

 What is an Ignition Interlock Device?

 A Breath Alcohol Ignition Interlock Device, commonly referred to as a Breath Alcohol Ignition Interlock Device (BAIID), is a computerized device attached to a vehicle that requires the operator to blow into it and establish that they do not have too much alcohol in their system.
-It is similar to a Preliminary Breath Test except that the BAIID is electronic and connected to the car’s ignition so that if someone tries to start the car and has more than .025 blood alcohol content, the car will not start.
+It is similar to a Preliminary Breath Test except that the BAIID is electronic and connected to the car’s ignition.
+If someone tries to start the car and has more than .025 blood alcohol content, the vehicle will not start.
 Of course, for anyone on probation for a drinking and driving offense, any alcohol in their system is too much, as this would violate the typical terms of probation.
 Petitioning the Secretary of State for full driving privileges and permission to get an ignition interlock device removed is a complex process, and there is little room for error.
 Failure at a hearing will result in a minimum delay of one year before the petitioner can get another hearing.

 When is Such a Device Required to be Attached to a Car?